Call4CodeEcoWarrior/GreenPredictor/README.md

 This will let the regions with additional produce benefit monetarily and at the same time help other regions to meet there demands.

 The app will be used by the farmers to understand the demands from the market and based on that they can plan the cultivation.
+Also the abudance of produce can be provided to the NGO's who work with below proverty line to distribute among the needy.

 ## Demo video